 Nepal is the second poorest country in Asia after Afghanistan.
 That is not without a long list of reasons.
-The specter of its 10-year civil war that ended in 2006, the political instability that ensued, ongoing rampant corruption, difficult access to markets (exemplified by the just-lifted 5-month blockade at its border with India), make an environment that is barely conductive to business and investment.
+The specter of its 10-year civil war that ended in 2006, the political instability that ensued, ongoing rampant corruption, difficult access to markets (exemplified by the just-lifted 5-month blockade at its border with India), make an environment that is barely conducive to business and investment.

 And that is without considering the devastating 7.8 magnitude earthquake the country suffered on April 25th, 2015, that levelled almost half a million homes and affected 5.6 million people. ⊕ info